-Starting the first quarter of 2014, corporate officers of for-profit corporations earning wages in Washington are exempt from unemployment-insurance coverage unless the corporations voluntarily choose to insure their corporate officers and the Employment Security Department approves the request.
-Corporate officers still may not be eligible for unemployment benefits if they or their corporate officer family members own 10 percent of more of the corporation and that corporation is still in business.
+Starting the first quarter of 2014, corporate officers of for-profit corporations earning wages in Washington state are exempt from unemployment-insurance coverage unless the corporations voluntarily choose to insure its corporate officers and the Employment Security Department approves the request.
+Corporate officers still may not be eligible for unemployment benefits if they or their corporate officer family members own 10 percent or more of the corporation and that corporation is still in business.

 Who is eligible for benefits

 Corporate officers who lose their jobs (and meet other eligibility requirements) and: